iFlex0x/ava2/README.md

-### Intro
+### Hi!
-Hi!
 This is a guide on how to install and setup **Windows 11** on your new computer.
 I'm handwriting this guide for you because Windows is a bit of a problem-child and we'll need to take serious precautions to get the 'best' experience out of it.

 Unlike MacOS, Windows is notorious for bloatware, ads, telemetry, and overall just an unpleasant user experience; which makes it all the more comforting to know that most of the world's computers run this garbage.
 My personal gripes aside; it's the only other operating system that officially supports the Adobe creative suite and *the* go-to place for high-end gaming.